 Pimping is controlling prostitutes for financial gain.
-A pimp profits from the work of prostitutes under their control.
-If a person is convicted of exploiting the prostitution of others, they may face imprisonment under the Criminal Justice Act 2003.
-Sentence will be determined based on the extent to which the prostitute has been coerced and the involvement of the person in the exploitation of the prostitute.
+A pimp profits from the prostitution of individuals under their control.
+If a person is convicted of exploiting the prostitution of others, they may face up to 7 years’ imprisonment under the Criminal Justice Act 2003.
+The sentence will be determined based on factors relating to the harm and culpability of the offence:

-If there is evidence of mental or physical coercion, the person may be sentenced to between two and five years.
+- If there is evidence of mental or physical coercion, the defendant may be sentenced to between two and five years

-If there is no coercion but the offender is closely involved in the prostitution of the victim, then the person may face from 26 weeks up to two years in custody.
+- If there is no coercion, but the defendant was closely involved in the prostitution of the victim, then they may face from 26 weeks up to two years in custody

-The same law that makes pimping illegal also means that escort agencies are illegal when an agency controls the escorts.
+The laws outlawing pimping make escort agencies illegal where they control the escorts.
 Working as an outcall escort is legal.

-It is an offence for someone to keep, manage or assist in the management of a brothel.
-Included in this is a landlord or tenant allowing a premises to be used as a brothel.
-A brothel is defined as a place where two or more prostitutes work.
-The people working do not need to charge for sexual services for a premises to be classed as a brothel.
-The offence carries a maximum sentence of 7 years in prison, though the role played by the offender will be taken into consideration (a receptionist will probably not be charged as severely as a brothel owner or someone more essential to the running of a brothel).
+It is an offence for someone to keep a brothel, and to manage or assist in the management of a brothel.
+This extends to a landlord or tenant allowing premises to be used as a brothel.
+A brothel is defined as a place where two or more prostitutes offer sexual intercourse – whether or not they actually pay for sexual services.
+The offence carries a maximum sentence of 7 years in prison, though the role played by the offender will be taken into consideration (a receptionist, for instance, will not be treated as severely as the brothel owner).